BackupTheBerlios/wxoptparse-svn/trunk/docs/index.rst

 * Ability to reset the options to the defaults.

-* Have wxOptParse eat it's own dog food (if possible).
+* Have wxOptParse eat it's own dog food, by using optparse itself.

 * Ability to save a set of settings and give it a name.

 * Skin the dialog box.

-* Run the ouput in a sub window (I tried but wasn't able to do it).
+* Run the ouput in a sub-window (I tried but wasn't able to do it).

 Related Links
 ================